 This week, Amazon held its 2019 hardware event at the company’s headquarters in Seattle.
 The tech giant introduced several new devices that will allow you to have Alexa with you wherever you go.
 While most of these devices are available for pre-order, Amazon also announced a few experimental devices that you can only get by invitation.

 The family of Echo speakers is about to get a little bigger.
 Amazon announced eight new Echo devices during their 2019 hardware event, including upgrades for their old flagship devices, and a few brand new speakers as well.

 Amazon Echo Buds ($129.99)

-One of the most exciting devices that Amazon announced during the event was the Echo Buds, a pair of truly wireless earbuds with Alexa built-in.
+One of the most exciting devices that Amazon announced during its 2019 hardware event was the Echo Buds, a pair of truly wireless earbuds with Alexa built-in.
 With these headphones, you can make a hands-free call or ask Alexa to change the song while you’re in the middle of your workout.